 Ornamental grasses are outstanding plants for the garden.
 Not only do they have statuesque elegance, but they provide a gentle symphony of wind-driven sound.
 Karl Foerster grass plants have these attributes as well as the ability to tolerate many soil types and lighting conditions.
 Growing Karl Foerster grass in your landscape gives you nonstop enjoyment year after year in your garden.

 Karl Foerster Feather Grass Info

 One of the big landscaping trends for the last decade has been the use of easy-care ornamental grasses.
 Karl Foerster feather reed grass (Calmagrostis x acutiflora ‘Karl Foerster’) is an excellent specimen around ponds, water gardens, and other moisture-laden sites.
-It is hardy throughout the United States Department of Agriculture zones 5 to 9 and has no serious pest or disease problems.
+It is hardy throughout the USDA zones 5 to 9 and has no serious pest or disease problems.
 Some tips on how to grow Foerster feather grass will have you on your way to enjoying this versatile plant in your garden.

-Named after Karl Foerster, a lifelong nurseryman, writer, and photographer, this feather reed grass grows 5 to 6 feet (1.5 to 2 m.) tall.
+Named after Karl Foerster, a lifelong nurseryman, writer, and photographer, this feather reed grass grows 5 to 6 feet (1.5-2 m.) tall.
 The grass has three distinct seasons of interest.
 In spring, new sturdy, lance-shaped leaf blades emerge.
 During the summer, the feathery, pinkish inflorescences develop.

 The flowering tips of the stem bear numerous seemingly braided seeds.
 These will last all the way into winter, drying out and becoming tan.
 Spent flower spikes provide one of the few vertical winter decorations in the garden or can be used in dried flower arrangements.